 Beyond Cape Clear, the imposing Fastnet Lighthouse stands on a rock known as Ireland’s tear drop – for emigrants to the new world, this was their last sight of their native land.
 The whole coast echoes with history – ancient sites, ruined castles, coastal forts, copper mines.
 Cork is proudly ‘the rebel county’ and it was here, at Clonakilty, that Michael Collins – ‘the Big Fella’ – lived and died.

 West Cork is both very Irish, and quite cosmopolitan – for many have ‘blown-in’ on the winds and stayed to make this beautiful place their home.
 There’s a strong creative community here.
 Arts and crafts, storytelling and traditional music thrive – as do scores of cultural festivals.

 People here value the good things in life.
 It feels warm-hearted and kind.
 It’s a place that takes its time and helps us to slow down … It’s A Place Apart.

-As well as the below places to visits, sights to see and areas to explore, there is an abundance of activities and things to do in West Cork and hotels in West Cork to choose from.
+As well as the below places to visits, sights to see and areas to explore, there is an abundance of West Cork activities and things to do in West Cork and hotels in West Cork to choose from.

 has Breathtaking views of Baltimore Harbour , Sherkin Island , the Atlantic Ocean and the estuary of the Ilen river is an ideal area for a quiet peaceful walk. more info